youngker/apparmor-wiki/AppArmorSystemWideRestrictions.md

 }
 ```

-Another solution is to use the [alternative method to enforce system wide restrictions](????).
+Another solution is to use the [alternative methods to enforce system wide restrictions](AlternativeMethodsforSystemWideRestrictions).

 # Pain points